Seattle's Child

 Friday, June 20

-Black Night Market | Friday, June 20 | 3:30 to 9:30 p.m. | Pier 62 | Free | All ages | This market hosts two vibrant markets featuring a diverse lineup of BIPOC vendors, performers, and food trucks.
+Black Night Market | Friday, June 20 | 3:30-9:30 p.m. | Pier 62 | Free| All ages | This market hosts two vibrant markets featuring a diverse lineup of BIPOC vendors, performers, and food trucks.

 Saturday, June 21

-Kent Juneteenth Celebration | Saturday, June 21 | 10 a.m. to 5 p.m. | Morrill Meadows Park, Kent | Free | All ages | There will be entertainment by Michael Powers and local talent as well as free cultural food that will be served at 12:30 p.m.
+Kent Juneteenth Celebration | Saturday, June 21 | 10 a.m. to 5 p.m. | Morrill Meadows Park, Kent | Free | All ages | Michael Powers will entertain, and local talent and complimentary culture will be served at 12:30 p.m.

-It Takes a Village: Juneteenth | Saturday, June 21 | 1 to 6 p.m. | Othello Playground, Seattle | Free | RSVP here | All ages | Join a day filled with music, food and community and commemorate the end of slavery in the United States.
+It Takes a Village: Juneteenth | Saturday, June 21 | 1 to 6 p.m. | Othello Playground, Seattle | Free | RSVP here | All ages | Join a day filled with music, food, and community and commemorate the end of slavery in the United States.

-Juneteenth Kick-Off Fan Fest | Saturday, June 21 | 4 to 8 p.m. | Grand Stage Plaza, Issaquah | Free | All ages | Engage in Juneteenth education/storytelling, test your soccer skills in challenges, enjoy live music and much more.
+Juneteenth Kick-Off Fan Fest | Saturday, June 21 | 4 to 8 p.m. | Grand Stage Plaza, Issaquah | Free | All ages | Engage in Juneteenth education/storytelling, test your soccer skills in challenges, enjoy live music, and more.

 Sunday, June 22

-Auburn Juneteenth Celebration | Sunday, June 22 | 10 a.m. to 3 p.m. | Les Gove Park, Auburn | Free | All ages | Come participate in community fellowship, support local small businesses, and learn from community leaders.
-Enjoy local artists and musicians and lots of free activities for kids of all ages.
+Auburn Juneteenth Celebration | Sunday, June 22 | 10 a.m. to 3 p.m. | Les Gove Park, Auburn | Free | All ages | participate in community fellowship, support local small businesses, and learn from community leaders.
+Enjoy local artists and musicians and, lots of activities for kids of all ages.

 More things you can do…